Course basket

 • What about learners with an EHCP?

 You will need to make an application on our financial support portal.
 We do this just to confirm that you are not eligible for financial support - if you are not eligible, you'll probably answer 'no' to most of the questions.
-You will get the opportunity to tell us what bus you'd prefer - please consider the opitions listed before submitting your application.
+On the portal, you'll also be able to make changes to your application, upload evidence (either a picture or scanned copy) and see all payments and documents which have been sent to you about your application.

 GO TO THE FINANCIAL SUPPORT PORTAL